 They lied to me several times.
 Told me the model TV I ordered was being recalled, but that only the Asian made model was being recalled.
 There was a model that was Mexican made that was still good, and I just need to spend $1,000 more with them to get it.
 It is a classic bait and switch scam shop.
 They show really low prices hoping to entice you, and the try to upsell you on the same product you already ordered.
 It took over 3 weeks to get to the point where they saw I wasn't going to pay more than what I said I would at checkout on their website; and once they realized that, they cancelled my order.
 I also believe they are artificially inflating their google review score.
 If you look at other ratings for them, they are never as high as what google purports.
 They need to be reported to some kind of consumer board for their shady practices.

-East Coast TVs Company Profile
+East Coast TVs Company Information

 - Company Name: